IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 }
 ```

-The Authorization Server SHALL respond an error response as defined in the OAuth 2.1 Authorization Franework [OAuth 2.1, Section 5.2] if the request does not match the requirements or is not understood.
+The Authorization Server SHALL respond an error response as defined in the OAuth 2.1 Authorization Framework [OAuth 2.1, Section 5.2] if the request does not match the requirements or is not understood.

 ##### 3.71.4.1.2 Authorization Code grant type